-Many companies misclassify employees as independent contractors to avoid providing them with overtime compensation and/or employee benefits.
-Employers are tempted to mislabel employees as independent contractors to avoid paying state and federal taxes and benefits to that employee.
+Many companies misclassify employees as independent contractors to avoid providing them with higher compensation and/or employee benefits.
+Employers are tempted to erroneously label employees independent contractors to avoid paying state and federal taxes and benefits to that employee.
 If you have been misclassified as an independent contractor instead of an employee, we can help you receive back wages and benefits.

 Employees incorrectly and illegally classified as independent contractors may be entitled to the benefits and compensation that they would have received if they had been classified correctly, plus damages.